toratommy/legacy-code-modernization/legacy-code-modernization.md

   ⎿  Compacted. ctrl+r to see full summary
 ```

 Managing context effectively is critical for complex legacy modernization projects.
-Here are the key strategies:
+Here are some key strategies:

 - **Use `/compact` Strategically**: Intelligently summarizes conversation history while preserving crucial project details and business rules.
 Run it after completing analysis of major modules or when moving between transformation phases
 - **Continuous Context Building**: Claude Code automatically explores your codebase and maintains awareness of project structure - no need to manually add files to context